Norberto Yácono

-Norberto Yácono (also Iacono / 8 January 1919 - November 1985) was an Argentine football defender who won six Argentine league championships with CA River Plate.
-He was born in Buenos Aires.
+Norberto Yácono (also Iacono / 8 January 1919 - November 1985) was an Argentine professional association football player who played as right-back mainly for River Plate.
+Yácono participated in the historic team known as "La Máquina" and he is widely regardered as one of the best defenders in the Argentine Primera División and he is also one of the players with the most appearances for River Plate.

+Nicknamed Estampilla (Stamp) due to his man-to-man mark, was an undisputed starter throughout his years in the historic River Plate team.

+Yácono also participed in the Argentina national team, where he won the 1947 Copa America.

 Playing career

 The middle line of River Plate in 1945.
 From left to right: Norberto Yácono, Néstor Rossi and José Ramos.

-"Pacho" Yácono was taken by a friend of his father to a test training at River Plate in 1933 when he was 13 years of age.
+"Pacho" or "Pacha" Yácono was taken by a friend of his father to a test training at River Plate in 1933 when he was 13 years of age.
 He was chosen to stay and he made his debut for the professional team on 28 May 1939 in a match against Newell's Old Boys which was also the very last match of Bernabé Ferreyra, who for a long period has been the most expensive player in the world.
 In 1941, 1942, 1945, 1947, 1952 and 1953 he won six league championships with the club.
 He also won each three times, the Copa Ibarguren, a competition between the winners of Argentine provincial championships, and the Copa Aldao, a competition between the champions of Argentina and Uruguay.
 Altogether the right fullback, particularly praised for his man-marking skills, played 393 times in official matches for River Plate - which puts him in the 9th rank in club history - albeit, he never scored.
 Notably he was one of the players that remained with the club in the late 1940s, when others like Néstor Rossi, Adolfo Pedernera and the young Alfredo Di Stéfano left in the course of the big players strike then.

 He debuted for the national team on 12 August 1942 in the Estádio Centenario of Montevideo when Argentina drew 1–1 against Uruguay in a match for the Copa Lipton.
 The highlight of his career with Argentina was the South American Championship 1947 in which he featured in six of the seven matches in Guayaquil, Ecuador's second city.
 Argentina won the tournament undefeated.
 His 15th and last match for the albiceleste when he captained Argentina in a friendly in London's Wembley Stadium on 9 May 1951.
 They lost to the hosts 2–1.